 4. What does mPOS mean?

-mPOS stands for Mobile Point of Sale, a mobile-based system allowing businesses to process payments through smartphones or tablets.
+mPOS stands for Mobile Point of Sale, a mobile-based system allowing your business to process payments through smartphones or tablets.

 Author